Rise Accessibility Best Practices

 Ensuring and enhancing focus indicator visibility

-The keyboard navigation focus indicator appears around certain Rise buttons and links in a way that may not pass the WCAG SC relevant to focus indicator visibility.
+The keyboard navigation focus indicator appears around certain Rise buttons and links in a way that may not be easy to perceive, even if technical standards related to focus visibility are met.
 This can be addressed in one of two ways:

-If the button color does not achieve 3:1 contrast with the black (#000000) focus indicator, the focus indicator will need to be offset from the button using custom CSS so that sufficient contrast along both the indicator’s outside and inside edges can be achieved.
+If the button color does not achieve sufficient contrast with the focus indicator, or you just wish to make it more visible, offsetting the indicator from the button using custom CSS can help enhance perceivability.

 Steps for adding CSS to a published Rise eCourse